gofr-dev/gofr/CONTRIBUTING.md

     - All dependencies must be abstracted as an interface.
 This will make it easier to switch libraries at later point of time.
 * Version tagging as per Semantic versioning (https://semver.org/)

+### Documentation
+* After adding or modifying code existing code, update the documentation too - [development/docs](https://github.com/gofr-dev/gofr/tree/development/docs).
+* If needed, update or add proper code examples for your changes.
+* Make sure you don't break existing links and refernces.
+* The [gofr.dev documentation]([url](https://gofr.dev/docs)) site is updated upon push to `/docs` path in the repo.
+Verify your changes are live after PullRequest is merged.